-Bioshock: Infinite puts you in shoes of Booker DeWitt, a former investigator who has been hired to retrieve “the girl."
+BioShock: Infinite puts you in the shoes of Booker DeWitt, a former investigator who has been hired to retrieve “The Girl."
 They never tell you about who hired you or the nature of your investigation, and to be honest, it doesn't matter.

-Your journey starts with coming across a mysterious lighthouse.
+Your journey starts when you come across a mysterious lighthouse.
 At the top of that lighthouse, you find a chair that launches you into the stratosphere.
-Very soon, you find yourself floating in Columbia, a city built in the sky.
+Very soon, you find yourself floating in "Columbia," a city built in the sky.
 And your missions start from there.

 As I was spending my time just wandering around the city, I had almost forgotten that I had a job to do.
 The girl was still in the city somewhere.
 So I headed right towards my mission to save her.
-I knew things would get ugly, but never expected Bioshock: Infinite to show its other side pretty quickly.
-A peaceful and mesmerizing city was suddenly the darkest place on the earth with the whole city engulfed into chaos.
+I knew things would get ugly, but I never expected Bioshock: Infinite to get so ugly so fast.
+A peaceful and mesmerizing city was suddenly the darkest place on the earth, with everything engulfed into chaos.

 I'll bet you won't be ready for it.
 Don’t worry though.
 Nothing can withstand your big-ass shotgun.
 You will also have access to some magical powers to help you take down increasingly difficult foes.

 You will find it hard to tear yourself away from Columbia.
-If you are looking for some games like Dishonored, but with more action and drama, Bioshock Infinite should be right up your alley.
+If you are looking for some games like Dishonored, but with more action and drama, you'll love this game.

 Agent 47 is a ruthless, cold-hearted assassin who can get the job done and come out unscathed against all odds.
 If you've played previous Hitman games, you know what I'm talking about.